PowerShell/platyPS/docs/Update-MarkdownHelp.md

 ```

 ### -Path
-Specifies an array of paths of markdown files and folders to update.
+Path to markdown files or folder.

 ```yaml